rukavina/sms-bulk-mock-go/README.md

 # SMS Bulk Mock test tool - v4, golang

-This is a mock server for HORISEN AG bulk sms API: https://www.horisen.com/en/help/api-manuals/bulk-http
+This is a mock server for HORISEN AG bulk sms API: https://api.horisen.com/en/sms-api-4-0 It's both API server and UI to watch send messages and other details.

-## Running the example
+## Install

 The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

+For installing front-end javascript dependencies, `bower` is required https://bower.io/

-Once you have Go up and running, you can download, build and run the example using the following commands.
+Once you have Go up and running, you can download, build and run the tool using the following commands.

 ```bash